 Children feel more secure when they know what is going to happen next.
 Our day is predictable while still being flexible.
 Each class has a daily schedule that follows a routine consisting of a variety of experiences which include individual, small group, and large group activities; teacher-guided experiences and child-directed activities; indoor and outdoor active experiences; and quiet play.
-Morning classes meet from 9:00 to 11:30 AM.
-Afternoon classes meet from 12:30 to 3:00 PM.
-Two-year-old classes meet from 9:00 to 11:00 AM and 12:30 to 2:30 PM.
+Morning classes meet from 9:00 to 11:30AM.
+Afternoon classes meet from 12:30 to 3:00PM.
+Two-year-old classes meet from 9:00 to 11:00AM and 12:30 to 2:30PM.
+For the 2024-25 school year, the 4-5 year old Afternoon Enrichment Program will meet from 11:30AM to 2:30PM.